M. Adeel Ajaib

 View Paper

-Impact on Different Fields of Physics
+Potential Impact on Different Fields in Physics

 The discovery of representation-dependent scattering phenomena has profound implications across multiple areas of theoretical physics.
 Below are detailed explorations of how this work connects to and potentially impacts various fields: